feliciaschulz/GPyS/0_Documentation/README.md

 Once all of the input files and variables are entered, the GPS algorithm will run.
 This may take a while depending on how large the data is.
 With the sample data found in 01_OriginalCode/GPS_Data in this repository, this will take around thirty seconds.

 When the computation is finished, you will see a green message declaring that it is done.
-The output data file is automatically saved to your current working directory with the name "my_GPyS_results.txt".
-An example output file can also be found in 1_OriginalCode/GPS_Data and 3_GPyS.
-Now, you can inspect your data in GPyS as well.
+The output data file is automatically saved to your current working directory with the name "my_GPS_results.txt".
+An example output file can also be found in    Now, you can inspect your data in GPyS as well.

 ### Output visualization
 Your output data file is displayed as a table and as an interactive map.
 You can enlarge both with the buttons on the top right of each.